SookX/90-Different-Animals-Prediction/README.md

 2. **Experiment with Different Architectures:** Explore alternative neural network architectures to identify better-performing models.
 3. **Increase Data Quantity:** Obtain additional diverse images for each class to enhance the model's generalization.
 4. **Avoid Fine-Tuning:** Refrain from excessive fine-tuning to prevent overfitting and maintain model robustness.

-## Repository Structure

-- `data/`: Contains the dataset used for training and testing.
-- `models/`: Includes saved model weights and architectures.
-- `results/`: Holds result logs, performance metrics, and evaluation summaries.

 ## Usage

 1. **Dataset Preparation:** Ensure the dataset is structured correctly within the `data/` directory.